CollinAlpert/Java2DB/README.md

 ### Duplicate value checking
 To check if a column's values are unique in a table, use the `hasDuplicates` method provided by the `BaseService`.
 It will return `true` if there is at least one duplicate value and false if all the values are unique.

-### Asynchronous queries
+### Asynchronous operations
 As of version 4.0 it is possible to execute all of the CRUD operations asynchronously.
 To use the asynchronous methods with your service classes, the individual service class should inherit from the `AsyncBaseService`.
 You wil find all the methods that the `BaseService` has plus every method with an `Async` suffix.
-That is the asynchronous version.
-Currently, there is no support for asynchronous pagination.
+That is the asynchronous version.\
+The asynchronous versions of methods which have a return value, e.g. `create`, `count` or `any`, accept a `Consumer` which defines an action for the value once it is computed asynchronously.
+If you do not wish to use the computed value, e.g. for the `create` method, the `CallbackUtils` class offers an `empty()` method, which returns an empty `Consumer` that just does nothing.
+Use this as an argument in the asynchronous methods, when needed.

 ### Column name deviations
 To be able to target any column naming conventions, it is possible to explicitly tell Java2DB which table column a POJO field targets with the `@ColumnName` attribute.
 Simply apply the attribute to a field.